socomsystems/documentation/user_manual/pim/sync_thunderbird.rst

 2. In Cardbook:

    -  "Adressbook > New Adressbook **Remote** > Next
-   -  Select **CardDAV**, fill in the address of your Nextcloud server, your user name and password
+   -  Select **CardDAV**, fill in the address of your cyfrSpaces server, your user name and password

 .. image:: ../images/new_addressbook.png